-Row Description online - the RAID is available and ready to work. initialized - initialization is finished. initing - the RAID is initializing. degraded - the RAID is available and ready for work but some drives are missing or failed. reconstructing - the RAID is reconstructing. • offline - the RAID is unavailable. need_recon - the RAID needs reconstruction. need_init - the RAID needs initialization. read_only - the license has expired.
-The RAID is read-only. unrecovered - RAID can't complete reconstruction because of unrecoverable sections. none - RAID was unloaded via the unload command or was not restored after reboot. • restriping - RAID is restriping. need_resize - restriping was finished, the RAID size increase is available. need_restripe - restriping was stopped and not fin- ished. devices The list of devices included in the RAID, and their current states: • online - the drive is active. offline - the drive is missing or unavailable. reconstructing - the drive is in process of recon- struction. need_recon - the drive needs reconstruction. health To show, use the command with the -e parameter.
-Percent of valid drive data.
-When health is 100% - no reconstruction required. wear To show, use the command with the -e parameter.
+- online the RAID is available and ready to work. - initialized initialization is finished. - initing the RAID is initializing. - degraded the RAID is available and ready for work but some drives are missing or failed. - reconstructing the RAID is reconstructing. - offline the RAID is unavailable. - need recon the RAID needs reconstruction. - need init the RAID needs initialization. - read_only the license has expired.
+The RAID is read-only. - unrecovered RAID can't complete reconstruction because of unrecoverable sections. - none RAID was unloaded via the unload command or was not restored after reboot. - restriping RAID is restriping. - need_resize restriping was finished, the RAID size increase is available. - need_restripe restriping was stopped and not finished.